 The fat content obviously depends on what type of milk you purchase: whole, low fat, 2%, 1%, skim, etc. The fat content below is based on whole milk.

-Again, the effects of milk largely depend on the individual’s constitution and behavior.
+Again, the effects largely depend on the individual’s constitution and behavior.
 However, multiple studies show that it can curb appetites for a wide variety of people.
 Because it is a whole food, you get protein, carbs, and fats in an 8-ounce glass, which will help you not eat as much, or make you less likely to grab a snack before your next meal.
-Milk has also not been linked to weight gain or obesity.
+It has also not been linked to weight gain or obesity.

 Remember when your mom would tell you to drink your milk so that you could grow up to be big and strong?
 She wasn’t wrong.
 It helps with weight and bone density in children and reduces the risk of broken bones in small children.